moosolutions/advent-of-code-2021/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [moosolutions][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, moosolutions is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, me is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+This is my first year trying to solve the puzzles.
+I use Advent of Code to learn Kotlin, which is probably why most of the solutions I implemented were too complicated, but that's exactly why I'm taking part in order to get better.

 If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources: